 Sound power levels associated with children playing in the designated outdoor areas on the two mezzanines were taken from the AAAC Guideline.
 Octave bands were adapted from Wayne O. Olsen's paper Average Speech Levels and Spectra in Various Speaking/Listening Conditions: A Summary of the Pearson, Bennett, & Fidell (1977) Report, published 1998, as presented in Table 14 below.
 These levels were used to calculate sound power levels for the total number of children playing outside contemporaneously (refer Table 15).
-The children were modelled as an area source 0.5m above the level they were based.
+The children were modelled as an area source 0.5m above floor level.